BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 We were stabilized again.
 So we raised HAProxy load-balancing to 50% on our application in the cloud.
 After seven days without any error, we pushed it to 75%.
-After another seven days, we passed the on-prem server as a backup in HAProxy, making the app in kubernetes receiving 100% traffic.
+After another seven days, we passed the on-prem server as a backup in HAProxy, making the application in kubernetes receiving 100% traffic.

 We stayed with that configuration for 2 months.
 That gave us plenty of time to adapt pods Requests and Limits.